The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 So his VP pick needs to be ready on Day One to be president.
 And she, of course, has to fulfill that first rule of picking a running mate: First, do no harm.

-Here, in alphabetical order, are some pros and cons of 12 people Biden might pick:
+Here, in alphabetical order, are some pros and cons of 12 of the people Biden might pick:

 Stacey Abrams